-This is the final step in the Incorporation of Foreign Subsidiary Company in India process.
+This is the most vital step in the Incorporation of Legal Entity in India.
 It requires filing of the Memorandum and Articles of Association of the Company digitally along with various other documents duly executed by the proposed directors and shareholders.

 List of Incorporation documents to be executed:

 👉 Declaration by Director in form DIR 2

 👉 Declaration of Director in Form INC 9